4d/docs/docs/Project/compiler.md

 4D contains two compilers:

-- the "classic" compiler, used to compile native code for Intel/AMD processors;
+- a "classic" compiler, used to compile native code for Intel/AMD processors;
-- the Silicon compiler, used to compile native code for Apple Silicon processors.
+- a Silicon compiler, used to compile native code for Apple Silicon processors.

 The "classic" compiler can be used on any platform, while the Silicon compiler can only be used on a Mac machine:

 ![](assets/en/Project/compileModes.png)

 Both compilers are integrated into 4D.
 The appropriate compiler is automatically selected depending on the [compilation target](#compilation-target) option.
-Other [**compilation options**](#compilation-options), are also available on the Compiler page of the Settings.
+Other [**compilation options**](#compilation-options) are also available on the Compiler page of the Settings.

 Whatever the selected compiler, project compilation is carried out using the following window: